Francis Joseph Huchet: Execution

 Huchet was hanged on the gallows at Newgate Street Prison, Saint Helier at 7.30 am on 9 October 1959.
 Harry Allen and two assistants (including Royston Rickard) carried out the execution in the presence of the prison governor, F.J.
 Moon, Deputy Keith Baal (president of the Prison Board) and other prison officers.
 An inquest was held at 8.30 am at the General Hospital, during which Dr P. G. Bentlif (prison medical officer) stated that in his opinion death had been instantaneous.
 A crowd of some 100 people congregated outside the prison and were allegedly disappointed when no notice of execution was posted.

 It was the first civil execution in Jersey for over 52 years and only the second execution in Jersey in the 20th century (excluding executions carried out by the German occupying forces in Jersey during the Second World War).
+Huchet's execution would be the last carried out in Jersey.
 All further death sentences in Jersey were commuted to life imprisonment until 1986, when the death penalty was abolished.